Extending Nonlocal Kinetic Energy Density Functionals to Isolated Systems via a Density-Functional-Dependent Kernel: Introduction

 Distinct physical regimes motivate specific parameterizations: The original WT KEDF ($\alpha$=$\beta$=$\frac{5}{6}$) targets weakly varying uniform electron gas (UEG), while the Perrot KEDF ($\alpha$=$\beta$=1) was constructed for thin electron gas, and the SM KEDF ($\alpha$=$\beta$=$\frac{1}{2}$) is derived from low-$q$ limit.
 Despite achieving $O(N\ln N)$ scaling and improved accuracy in bulk systems, these functionals catastrophically failure in isolated systems due to the Blanc-Canc\`es (BC) instability~\cite{05JCP-Blanc-BC}, manifested as total energy unboundedness from below.

-Our analysis (see Supplementary Information (SI)) traces the BC instability to the ill-defined nature of $\rho_\mathrm{avg}$ as a rigid spatial average that remains fixed under density scaling $\rho_\sigma(\mathbf{r}) = \sigma^3\rho_1(\sigma\mathbf{r})$ in isolated systems.
+Our analysis (see Supplementary Information (SI)~\cite{SI}) traces the BC instability to the ill-defined nature of $\rho_\mathrm{avg}$ as a rigid spatial average that remains fixed under density scaling $\rho_\sigma(\mathbf{r}) = \sigma^3\rho_1(\sigma\mathbf{r})$ in isolated systems.
 This unphysical constant simultaneously violates the exact scaling law $T_s[\rho_\sigma] = \sigma^2T_s[\rho_1]$~\cite{85PRA-Levy-scaling} and generates negative Pauli energy $T_\theta$ through its mismatch with the physical density $\rho(\mathbf{r})$, contradicting its fundamental positivity requirement~\cite{88PRA-Levy-pauli}.
-The BC instability therefore stems from this dual failure of $\rho_\mathrm{avg}$, which both breaks scaling invariance and misrepresents the true density, collectively rendering the functional unbounded.
+The BC instability therefore stems from this dual failure of $\rho_\mathrm{avg}$, which both breaks scaling invariance and misrepresents the true density, collectively rendering the Pauli energy and thus the total energy unbounded.
 This understanding addresses a longstanding challenge in nonlocal KEDF development.

 The density-dependent kernel KEDFs further enhance the accuracy by embedding spatial density dependence into $k_{\mathrm{F}}$.
-The Wang-Govind-Carter (WGC)~\cite{99B-Wang-nonlocal} and Xu-Wang-Ma (XWM)~\cite{19B-Xu-nonlocal} functionals, for instance, replace $k_{\mathrm{F}}^0$ with a two-body Fermi wave vector $k_{\mathrm{F}}(\rho(\mathbf{r}),\rho(\mathbf{r}^{\prime}))$, enhancing bulk accuracy.
+The Wang-Govind-Carter (WGC)~\cite{99B-Wang-nonlocal} and Xu-Wang-Ma (XWM)~\cite{19B-Xu-nonlocal} KEDFs, for instance, replace $k_{\mathrm{F}}^0$ with a two-body Fermi wave vector $k_{\mathrm{F}}(\rho(\mathbf{r}),\rho(\mathbf{r}^{\prime}))$, enhancing bulk accuracy.
 Although Taylor expansions around reference densities $\rho_{\mathrm{ref}}$ reduce computational load, sensitivity to $\rho_{\mathrm{ref}}$ choices and its ill-definition in finite systems persist.
 Alternative adaptations like the L$X$~\cite{19B-Mi-qdot} and LDAK-$X$~\cite{20B-Xu-nonlocal} series employ local density approximation (LDA), substituting $\rho_\mathrm{avg}$ with $\rho(\mathbf{r})$ in $k_{\mathrm{F}}(\mathbf{r}) = (3\pi^2\rho(\mathbf{r}))^{1/3}$.
 This {\it ad hoc} modification both breaks kernel exchange symmetry ($w(\mathbf{r},\mathbf{r}^{\prime}) \neq w(\mathbf{r}^{\prime},\mathbf{r})$) and requires cubic Hermite spline interpolations, which inflate the prefactor $m$ in their $O(mN\ln N)$ scaling.
 Even the Huang-Carter (HC) KEDF~\cite{10B-Huang-nonlocal}, which circumvents reference densities and succeeds in dimers~\cite{12JCP-Xia-hc_dimer}, requires empirical tuning of parameters $\lambda$ and $\beta$ per system --- a severe limitation for general applications.

 In this work, we have established a rigorous connection between the BC instability and the ill-defined average charge density $\rho_\mathrm{avg}$ in density-independent kernels.
 By introducing a density-functional-dependent kernel, we eliminate this instability while preserving the $O(N\ln N)$ computational scaling of the WT KEDF.
 Our extended WT (ext-WT) KEDF requires no empirical parameters and achieves high accuracy for both isolated and bulk systems, representing a significant advance toward a universal KEDF.